Rosacea and light therapy: what to know

 The therapy involves exposing the affected areas of the skin to low-level red light for a specified period.
 Red light therapy has also been shown to improve blood flow and circulation, which can help reduce redness and swelling associated with rosacea.

 A study published in the Journal of Cosmetic and Laser Therapy investigated the efficacy of red light therapy in the treatment of rosacea.
-The study included 22 patients with moderate to severe rosacea who underwent 10 sessions of red light therapy over a period of five weeks.
+The study included 22 patients with moderate to severe rosacea who underwent 10 sessions of red light therapy over five weeks.

-The results showed a significant improvement in skin texture and a reduction in erythema (redness) and papules and pustules.
+The results showed significant improvement in skin texture and a reduction in erythema (redness), papules, and pustules.
 The authors concluded that red light therapy is a safe and effective treatment for rosacea.

 It is important to consult with a healthcare provider before undergoing light therapy, especially if there are underlying health conditions or medications that may affect sensitivity to light.